-My partner and I did this tour and, despite the weather being atrocious, it was a really well run tour that allows you to do a lot of the most-popular island activities all in the one day.
+My partner and I did this tour and despite the weather being atrocious, it was a really well run tour.
+It will allow you to do many of the most-popular island activities all in the one day.

 This 1.5-hour tour is perfect for those wanting to take in Brisbane’s many impressive sites while also learning about the city’s dark past.

-Walk amongst the city’s winding alleyways and learn about the hidden criminal history of Brisbane, from its early days as one of Australia’s first settlements to some of its more modern murky characters.
+Walk amongst the city’s winding alleyways and learn about the hidden criminal history of Brisbane, from its early days as one of Australia’s first settlements – including infamous criminals and some of its more modern characters.

 Enjoy a day filled with activities, including a hike along the famous Gorge Walk, awarded one of the most impressive coastal walks in Australia.